 It’s important to note, that there are many gluten-free pre-made chocolate chip cookie mixes at the grocery store.
 I’ve tried a lot of these, and they’re okay.
-If you look at the ingredients on these mixes you’ll find that sugar is the first ingredient!
-And as with any ingredient list, the first ingredient is the most abundant ingredient and so forth.
+If you look at the ingredients in these mixes you’ll find that sugar is the first ingredient!
+And as with any ingredient list, the first ingredient is the most abundant ingredient, and so forth.
 For my taste, those mixes are too sweet and there are some unwanted ingredients in them too, like soy.
-With that said, in the refrigerator section, there is a premade chocolate chip cookie that is quite good when you don’t have time to bake your own.
+Be aware of your digestive triggers that throw your system off.
+With that said, in the refrigerator section, there is a premade reduced-sugar chocolate chip cookie that is quite good when you don’t have time to bake your own.
 It’s Sweet Loren’s Gluten-Free Chocolate Chunk.
 Here is her website to check things out.

 To keep this recipe low on inflammation and allergens at bay I use Enjoy Life Mini Chips.
 These are super good.
 We like them more than the normal kind.
 They’re great in brownies, pancakes, melted over rice crispy treats, or on a spoon full of peanut butter!
 Great.
 Now I need to go eat some.